asteig/VR-Capstone/README.md

 **Total**: 500 points

-See Medium post for User Testing:
+See Medium post for details on each achievement: https://medium.com/@asteig/udacity-vr-capstone-5521bd156862

-https://medium.com/@asteig/udacity-vr-capstone-5521bd156862